kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 The core ResourceQuota mechanism checks at admission time whether creating a resource in the apiserver would exceed per-namespace limits.
-We extend this mechanim to support limiting the number of ResourceClaims based on what gets requested.
+We extend this mechanism to support limiting the number of ResourceClaims based on what gets requested.

 A resource entry in ResourceQuota with the name